Winners of the Bertold Hummel Competition 2017 in the saxophone category

 Andreas Mader

-Andreas Mader (born 1993) initially attended the Innsbruck Music High School with preparatory studies at the Tyrolean State Conservatory, where he laid the foundations for a professional artistic career.
-He is currently studying for his bachelor's degree in the saxophone class of Arno Bornkamp, one of the most sought-after classical saxophonists of our time, at the Conservatorium van Amsterdam.
-There he also works regularly with other musicians such as Sven Arne Tepl and Walter van Hauwe to expand the possibilities of the saxophone into other styles and to find new ways of expression.
-He also spent some time in Paris as part of the Erasmus exchange programme, where he studied at the Conservatoire National supérieur de Musique de Paris in the world-renowned saxophone class of Claude Delangle.
-In 2015, Andreas Mader won 3rd prize at the international Aeolus competition in Düsseldorf after winning the saxophone category.
-In 2016, he was a prizewinner at the SAXFEST international saxophone competition in Andorra.
-In masterclasses, he has worked with other greats of the classical saxophone such as Vincent David (Versailles), Jan Schulte-Bunert, Daniel Gauthier (Cologne), Kenneth Tse (University of Iowa), Otis Murphy (Indiana University), Jean-Denis Michat (Lyon), Lars Mlekusch (Vienna Conservatory Private University), Pawel Gusnar (Warsaw) and Christian Wirth (Paris).
+Andreas Mader ( born 1993) first attended the Music High School in Innsbruck with preparatory studies at the Tyrolean State Conservatory, where the foundation for a professional artistic career was laid.
+He is currently pursuing his bachelor's degree in the saxophone class of Arno Bornkamp, one of the most sought-after classical saxophonists of our time, at the Conservatorium van Amsterdam.
+There he regularly collaborates with other musicians such as Sven Arne Tepl and Walter van Hauwe to expand the possibilities of the saxophone into other styles and find new ways of expression.
+He also spent some time in Paris as part of the Erasmus exchange programme, where he studied at the Conservatoire National Supérieur de Musique de Paris in Claude Delangle's world-renowned saxophone class.
+In 2015, Andreas Mader won third prize at the international Aeolus Competition in Düsseldorf after impressing in the saxophone category.
+In 2016, he was a prize winner at the SAXFEST International Saxophone Competition in Andorra.
+In masterclasses, he was able to work with other greats of the classical saxophone such as Vincent David (Versailles), Jan Schulte-Bunert, Daniel Gauthier (Cologne), Kenneth Tse (University of Iowa), Otis Murphy (Indiana University), Jean-Denis Michat (Lyon), Lars Mlekusch (Conservatory-Private University Vienna), Pawel Gusnar (Warsaw), and Christian Wirth (Paris).

 Joaquín Sáez Belmonte